 As shopping and traveling fuses together in new and interesting ways it is important for high-end brands to attract this new wealthy consumer.
 It is about re-orientating your marketing strategy to not just sell in China but also attract the traveler to shop in stores outside of China, particularly flagship, national stores.

-Let’s analyse this developing trend further.
+Let’s analyze this developing trend further.

-Chinese international travel increases !
+Chinese international travel increases!

 For the Chinese New Year, 6.15 million Chinese people made overseas trips, up 7% from last year, according to official statistics.
-China’ international travellers are young (over a third are ages 25-34) whilst 69% say they prefer destinations where they can purchase luxury goods, according to a study from Aviator, the travel marketing arm of Kinetic.
+China’ international travelers are young (over a third are ages 25-34) whilst 69% say they prefer destinations where they can purchase luxury goods, according to a study from Aviator, the travel marketing arm of Kinetic.

-This new wave of tourist prioritize shopping as part of their itinerary and sense of identity.
+This new wave of tourist prioritizes shopping as part of their itinerary and sense of identity.
 Rich Millenials have become the key market sector for luxury brands to target as they are spending abroad like never before.